TheArjunAgarwal/haskell2025/chapters-typ/ch04_tuples.typ

 even :: Integer -> Bool
 even n = if n `mod` 2 == 0 then True else False
 ```

+#exercise( subject : "basic function definition")[
+  Define a function of type `Bool -> Integer`.
+]

+#exercise( subject : " are function definitions declarations")[
+  Are function definitions different from declarations?
+]

 == `( A , B )` is analogous to $A crossmark B$ or @definition_of_cartesian_product